ramytanios/watch/README.md

-# watch-and-execute
-A simple command line tool for watching a specific directory and (re)-executing a specific command on every change, with possible throttling. ⚡
+A simple `watch` command line tool for watching a specific directory and (re)-executing a specific command on every change, with possible throttling. ⚡

 Using [Scala-CLI](https://scala-cli.virtuslab.org/) as build tool. ✅